Hadrien-Montanelli/Hadrien-Montanelli.github.io/_posts/2017-12-22-deep-networks.md

 date: 2017-12-22
 ---

-I have started working on <a href="http://en.wikipedia.org/wiki/Deep_learning">deep learning</a> models when I started at <a href="http//www.columbia.edu">Columbia University</a> in September 2017.
+I started working on <a href="http://en.wikipedia.org/wiki/Deep_learning">deep learning</a> models when I began my research at <a href="http//www.columbia.edu">Columbia University</a> in September 2017.
 Coming from the <a href="http://en.wikipedia.org/wiki/Approximation_theory">approximation theory</a>
 world, I wanted to learn about their approximation propeties.
-A few months down the road I have proven a new theorem concerning the approximation of
+A few months down the road I have proven a <a href="http://arxiv.org/pdf/1712.08688.pdf">new theorem</a> concerning the approximation of
 <a href="http://en.wikipedia.org/wiki/Function_of_several_real_variables">multivariate functions</a>
 by deep ReLU networks, which partly explained why deep networks are so powerfull.